oxctl/calendar-import/README.md

 It doesn't appear to allow us to only get the token just in time as the request saving just does a redirect after successful authentication rather than replaying the request/response objects which means that if we capture a POST it will get converted to a GET after the authentication is done.

+# S3 for file uploads

+https://github.com/Upplication/Amazon-S3-FileSystem-NIO2 looks to be an easy way to integrate with S3 without tying the application code too closely to AWS.
+Although S3 is cheaper, for the amount of data we are storing on EFS it's probably simpler to stick with EFS.
+One advantage S3 has is that we don't have to stick to the same region and can cope with much higher latency.

 # No Cookies

 Detect this in JavaScript and display a message on the no-authentication page telling the user.